PCoetzeeDev/tangent-test/README.md

 Step 3: Go into the docker folder, run the env.sh script

     cd docker && ./env.sh
-**IMPORANT - Step 4:** Edit both the /docker/.env and /src/.env files.
-There are settings in there that define paths on your local machine.
+**IMPORANT - Step 4:** Edit both the /docker/.env .There are settings in there that define paths on your local machine.
+The laravel example should be fine as is though

 Step 5: Next, run the up.sh script which should build and start the app